jkcshea/ivmte/vignettes/ivmte.md

 functions might depend on both the instrument and other covariates, both `target.knots0` and `target.weight0` should be lists consisting of functions or scalars.
 (A scalar is interpreted as a constant function.)
+If the lists include any functions, then the arguments of the functions must be the names of the variables that the knots or weights depend on.
+These variables do not have to be a part of the model, but must be included in the data provided to `ivmte`.
 Specifying the treated weights works the same way but with `target.knots1` and `target.weight1`.
-Note that the `target` option is ignored when a set of knots and weights are passed.
+If the `target` option is passed along with the custom weights, an error is returned.

 Here is an example of using custom weights to replicate the conditional LATE from above.